RayMods/rust-chronos/README.md

 "**Chronos** is the personification of time in Greek mythology."

-With **Chronos**, become the God of time for your Rust server.
+With **Chronos**, become the god of time for your Rust server.
 Simply set a duration for day and night, and the day/night cycle will be adjusted to match using the same curve system used by Vanilla Rust.

 ## Configuration
 ```